Posted on

 Sometimes people enter invalid, mistyped, or fake emails while subscribing – intentionally or by mistake.
 Also, over time some previously working addresses may turn inactive.
 People stop using an email address or their domain names expire or they change jobs.

 Keeping your subscriber database clean becomes a big task.
-What I prefer is to automate this list of hygiene.
+What we prefer is to automate this list of hygiene.
 Our Email Subscribers plugin checks and filters out bad and disposable emails both at the time of subscription and later.
-It checks against our own spam blacklists too.
-This way you don’t have to worry about misleading conversion results, higher costs, and worsening reputation.
+It checks against our spam blacklists too.
+This way you don’t have to worry about misleading conversion results, higher costs, and deteriorating reputation.

-Another way to further clean your list is to send a few emails asking people to unsubscribe if they are no longer interested in your content.
-Or to ask them to re-subscribe to a new list if they want to continue receiving emails from you.
+Another way to clean your list is to send a few emails asking people to unsubscribe if they are no longer interested in your content.
+You can also ask them to re-subscribe to a new list if they want to continue receiving emails from you.
 This is another of those counter-intuitive tactics that worked well for us.
 It does make the list size smaller, but then you only have super-interested folks in your audience.

-Once you get rid of the inert contacts, you’ll have a fresh email list to continue the email marketing campaign.
-Also, you’ll get the reassurance that you’re not wasting your hard-earned money and resources!
+Once you get rid of contacts who are not interested in hearing from you, you’ll have a fresh email list to continue the email marketing campaign.
+Besides that, you’ll get the reassurance that you’re not wasting your hard-earned money and resources!

-Let us step back for a moment and remember,
+Let us step back for a moment and remember the following:

-• To increase website traffic with maximum Click Through Rate (CTR), right?
+• To increase website traffic with maximum Click Through Rate (CTR)

-• You want prospects to visit your website, blog, and landing pages… don’t you?
+• You would want prospects to visit your website, blog and landing pages.

 So, from a conversion perspective, adding call to action links to your website and blogs is a perfect idea.

 But, how about adding a social sharing button to your emails?
 Sounds odd, right?
-I mean, you can add social sharing buttons on your blog posts and website.
-That way people who like that content can spread the word within their friend circle.
+We mean, you can add social sharing buttons on your blog posts and website.
+That way people who like that content can spread the word amongst the people they know.
 You can even put your social media links in an email footer – with the hope that they will join your social communities.

 But why on earth would you put social sharing links for a landing page or blog post in an outgoing email you’re sending to your own readers?
 Why will they click those links and share them even before they’ve come to your site and read the content?